 It is desirable, but by no means required, that the person selected have had some affiliation with the State of Georgia or the University of Georgia.
-It is also desirable, but by no means required, that at least one recipient of an honorary degree be widely known by the general public.
+It is also desirable, but by no means required, that the recipient of an honorary degree be widely known by the general public.

 The following persons ordinarily would not be eligible:

 - Current elected or appointed national office holders

 - Officials of the State of Georgia to whom the University System of Georgia institutions are directly or indirectly answerable

 - Persons who are announced candidates for national or state elective offices

 - Current Regents and all current USG employees